istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 ## Requirements for egress traffic control

-We collected requirements for egress traffic control from several customers, and combined them with [egress traffic control requirements from Kubernetes Network Special Interest Group](https://docs.google.com/document/d/1-Cq_Y-yuyNklvdnaZF9Qngl3xe0NnArT7Xt_Wno9beg).
+My colleagues at IBM and I collected requirements for egress traffic control from several customers, and combined them with [egress traffic control requirements from Kubernetes Network Special Interest Group](https://docs.google.com/document/d/1-Cq_Y-yuyNklvdnaZF9Qngl3xe0NnArT7Xt_Wno9beg).
 All the requirements are satisfied by Istio 1.1.